Heroin Addiction | Signs, Symptoms & Effects

 People suffering from heroin addiction will seek out and use the drug despite its negative consequences on their health and life.
 While physical dependence on the drug plays a huge factor, addiction is usually caused by unresolved trauma and is subconsciously used to block out pain or unwanted thoughts.
 Continuous heroin use can cause people to become emotionally reliant on heroin, as well as physically reliant, which requires professional support at heroin rehab to overcome.

 Studies have shown that chronic heroin use results in brain abnormalities which can lead to or exacerbate addiction.
-Heroin addiction hijacks the brain’s reward system, making it harder and harder for people to take pleasure in other activities.
+Heroin abuse hijacks the brain’s reward system, making it harder and harder for people to take pleasure in other activities.

 After the initial effects of heroin wear off, you may experience powerful urges to take more and may face flu-like withdrawal symptoms.
 Many people will take more heroin just to avoid these withdrawal symptoms, furthering the strength of their addiction.

-Signs of heroin addiction
+Signs of heroin abuse

 Physical signs